Frequently Asked Questions

 - What is the difference between the browse and advanced search features?

-The advanced search provides five ways to search for notices: entity, keyword, date, deadline date, and posted-on date.
+- The advanced search provides five ways to search for notices: entity, keyword, date, deadline date, and posted-on date.
 Each field may be used individually or in combination.
 The browse feature utilizes specific information from a hierarchy of categories to help narrow the search.
-This tool is effective if you are not exactly sure what notice or public body you are searching for.
+This tool is effective if you are not exactly sure what notice or Body you are searching for.

-What do government type, entity, and public body mean?
+- What do government type, entity, and Body mean?

 Government type is the arrangement of government entities into categories such as state, county, city, special districts, and schools.
 The designation of special district includes all local districts and special service districts.
 There are many different designations, and the term special district is only used as a common term.